 Taïga bites her lip and shuffles her feet.

-Granny clenches her fists, “Little bundle of joy” … Can’t she see her daughter is jealous?
+Granny clenches her fists, “Little bundle of joy” … Can’t she see how she hurts her daughter, how jealous she must be?
 Just look at Taïga!
 How happy she was to finally see her mother again and now this!

 Granny and Shasta talk with low voices so nobody can overhear them, but the discussion soon gets heated.

-Tramp starts barking, and Taïga just wants to cry…
+Tramp goes from whining to nervous barking, and Taïga just wants to cry…

 ‘Calm down… It’s nothing…’ Taïga hugs the excited dog.